-Because the on-premises version of Exchange Server 2013 is built to enable all users on the platform to collaborate easily, creating boundaries between tenants challenges some of the core principles used in the design of the product.
-However, Exchange Server 2013 can be configured in a way that appears to provide multi-tenant support, though doing this in a supportable manner can be challenging.
+Because the on-premises versions of Exchange Server 2013 and 2016 are built to enable all users on the platform to collaborate easily, creating boundaries between tenants challenges some of the core principles used in the design of the product.
+However, Exchange Server 2013/2016 can be configured in a way that appears to provide multi-tenant support, though doing this in a supportable manner can be challenging.

 The Exchange Server 2013 Hosting Guidance document provides information about the challenges and problems that must be solved in order to successfully configure a multi-tenant, hosted solution, and offers advice and direction to ensure that the Exchange environment that you build can be supported by Microsoft.